 - 2015 New Hampshire state securities regulators issues

 - 2015 an (AWC) that neither admitted nor denied the allegations, which related to (among other issues) sales practice issues of non-traded REIT investments.
 Fine of $10 million.

 - 2016 state securities regulators in Montana, Hawaii, Louisiana, Wyoming, Oklahoma, Oregon, South Carolina, Arkansas, Ohio, Tennessee, Wisconsin, U.S. Virgin Islands, Kentucky, Alabama, North Dakota, Kansas, Washington, California, Colorado, Florida, Iowa, Michigan, Minnesota, Nebraska, Georgia, Idaho, Mississippi, Puerto Rico, New Mexico, South Dakota, Indiana, Texas, Alaska, Missouri, Utah, Pennsylvania, Nevada and in the State of Maryland (as part of a multistate task force investigation with the North American Securities Administrators Association, Inc. (NASAA) regarding the sales of non-traded REITs.
 LPL Financial neither admitted nor denied the findings of fact and conclusions of law contained in a Consent Order.

 - 2017 New Jersey state securities regulators alleged failure to properly supervise sales of illiquid alternative investments to customers, including non-traded REITs and non-traded BDCs.

-- In 2017, another regulatory disclosure involves the State of Virginia Maine, and in the State of Vermont.
+- In 2017, another regulatory disclosure involves the State of Virginia Maine and the State of Vermont.